HusseinBakri/MyPhD/R_Scripts/README_RScripts.md

 plot( 1, 1, main = '\\LaTex\\ is $\\int e^{xy}$' )
 dev.off()
 ```
-Always include dev.off() when you finish
+Always include dev.off() when you finish.
+Sometimes I include dev.off() two times to make things work.

+Sometimes you need to play with the par() function to fit the plot well (please see the section about par() later in this documentation).

 On side of LaTeX, you include your TeX files in the right place that you want
 It is advisable to put \include in a \begin{figure} -- \end{figure} block and you should not include the extension .tex